 top of page

-Regular hours are 3 to 6 PM each Wednesday, through September 11, 2024.
+Regular hours were 3 to 6 PM each Wednesday, through September 11, 2024.

 History: The inaugural Farmer's Market at Rural Retreat Depot launched on Wednesday July 3, 2013 and closed in September, after a very successful first season under the leadership of Amy McBride, Chair, and Dr. Michael Spraker, President.
 The number of weekly vendors ranged from 10 to 20 and the customer count was usually around 200.
 Wayne and Brett Smelser of Creggar Farms were Farmers’ Market vendors.
 Smelser said “The food you buy at the farmers market is seasonal.
 It is fresh and delicious and reflects the flavors of our area.
 Most food found at the farmers market is minimally processed, and many of our farmers go to great lengths to grow the most nutritious produce possible by using sustainable techniques, picking produce right before the market, and growing heirloom varieties.
 Buying directly from farmers gives your local farmer a better return for their produce and gives them a fighting chance in today’s economy.
 Shopping at our farmers market is a wonderful opportunity to taste the diversity of our community, to eat healthy, and to support your local farmers.”
 You can help our Farmer's Market grow by contributing to the Depot today.